Eat Your Way to Better Hair: The Ultimate Beauty-From-Within Guide

 Sweet Potatoes: Nature’s Hair Gloss

-Rich in beta-carotene (which your body turns into vitamin A), sweet potatoes help produce sebum—the natural oil your scalp uses to keep hair shiny and moisturized.
-They’re also packed with antioxidants that protect the scalp from free radical damage.
+Rich in beta-carotene, which the body converts into vitamin A, sweet potatoes help the scalp produce sebum, the natural oil that keeps hair shiny and moisturized.
+They are also high in antioxidants that help protect the scalp from oxidative damage.

 Try it: Roast sweet potato wedges with olive oil and rosemary, or blend them into a creamy soup.

-This leafy green is full of iron, folate, and vitamins A and C—nutrients that help strengthen hair and keep the follicles nourished.
-Iron is especially important for preventing hair loss due to anemia or deficiency.
+This leafy green is full of iron, folate, and vitamins A and C, nutrients that help strengthen hair and keep follicles nourished.
+Iron is especially important for preventing the kind of hair loss linked to deficiency or anemia.

 Try it: Toss into smoothies or sauté with garlic for a warm, nutrient-rich side.